docsteveharris/2020-boc-grant/programme_plan_v2.md

 - [ ] TODO prepare proof that clinicians have local levels of doubt (you may need to do the PPP bit first) and then decide whether you think about the randomisation at the centre level or at the individual level
-- [ ] TODO letter of support from Bryan et al involve Reecha and Natalie Fitzpatrick and the aboutme programmes
+- [ ] TODO letter of support from Bryan et al involve Reecha and Natalie Fitzpatrick and the AboutMe programmes

+- [ ] TODO think about quality of care and improving that quality be working on the basics well (tidal volume, sedation etc. all the things that we have learned over the last 20-30 years of ICU)
+- [ ] examine whether the variation in practice is associated with the variation in outcomes; model this behaviour; think of this explanatory variable at the unit level? compare to non-COVID respiratory failure work; this should be an analysis and an output too

 We have prepared a worked example but it should be noted that in the actual project, the intervention to be tested will be developed and selected via a joint clinician/patient/public programme, and not investigator driven.
 This is especially important given that we will be moving to a presumed consent/assent model that we will depend on the clinical workforce to engage with the **nudge-learning** approach.
 Hence the actual question to be studied may vary.